MadsAlbertsen/multi-metagenome/docs/step9.md

 title: Binning
 ---
 ## Introduction
-This R tutorial show how to extract individual genome bins from metagenomes.
+This tutorial show how to extract individual genome bins from metagenomes using [Rstudio](http://www.rstudio.com/).
 The guide is written in R markdown and can be found [here](https://github.com/MadsAlbertsen/multi-metagenome/tree/master/R.markdown.guide) as `metagenome.workflow.Rmd`.
+Hence, compiling the guide should recreate all plots seen in the guide.

 ### Requirements
 The guide assumes basic knowledge of [Rstudio](http://www.rstudio.com/) (a powerfull IDE to [R](http://www.r-project.org/)).
 If you have never used R take a look at the [introduction at code school](http://tryr.codeschool.com/).
+In order to build the R markdown guide you will need to install [knitr](http://yihui.name/knitr/).
+However, this is easily done in R by `install.packages("knitr")`.

 The basic data requirement is two metagenomes where the target species are in differential abundance.
 The data is assembled into 1 assembly (i.e a collection of scaffolds).
-The raw reads are then mapped independently to the assembly, which generates two `coverage` estimates for each scaffold.
+The raw reads are then mapped independently to the assembly, which generates 2 `coverage` estimates for each scaffold.
 The coverage information is then integrated with all other information on each scaffold, i.e. `gc content`, `length`, `kmer frequency` and presence of `essential genes` and their `taxonomic classification`.

-All data except the two coverage estimates (`HPminus` and `HPplus`) can be automatically generated from a fasta file of the assembled scaffolds using the script: `workflow.R.data.generation.sh`, see [Data generation](http://madsalbertsen.github.io/multi-metagenome/docs/step5.html) for detailed information.
+All data except the two coverage estimates (`HPminus` and `HPplus`) can be automatically generated from a FastA file of the assembled scaffolds using the script: `workflow.R.data.generation.sh`, see [Data generation](http://madsalbertsen.github.io/multi-metagenome/docs/step5.html) for detailed information.

 The guide uses the original data from the publication.